-The Bangunan Dewan Undangan Negeri stands with an almighty for everyone to see, and its towering presence can’t be ignored upon reaching the Waterfront.
+The Bangunan Dewan Undangan Negeri stands with an almighty for everyone to see, and the towering presence can’t be ignored upon reaching tWaterfrontont.

-The Bangunan Dewan Undangan Negeri is a State Legislative Building which has a significant reflection on Kuching city, for there are many souvenir items of fridge magnets and key rings showcasing the iconic Kuching sightseeing attraction.
+The Bangunan Dewan Undangan Negeri is a State Legislative Building that has a significant reflection on Kuching city.
+Many souvenir items of fridge magnets and key rings showcasing the iconic Kuching sightseeing attraction.

 Enjoy a Sarawak River Cruise at Sunset

-A river cruise is simply a must while exploring the Waterfront and you’re looking for things to do in Kuching City.
+A river cruise is simply a must while exploring tWaterfrontont, and you’re looking for things to do in Kuching City.

 There are many individual cruises available for various budgets, whether you need a short ride to the other side of the Sarawak River or a Kuching sightseeing cruise.

 The most popular cruise is the Signature Sunset Cruise.
-It departs the waterfront every evening at 5:30 pm and comes back into the dock at 7:00 pm.
+It departs tWaterfrontont every evening at 5:30 pm and comes back into the dock at 7:00 pm.
 The ticket price includes finger food, soft drinks and a journey past the best historical places in Kuching.

 View the mesmerising Sunset on the Golden Anniversary Bridge (Darul Hana Bridge)

-If you wish to bypass the cruise and still view a majestic sunset.
-The 2017 established Golden Anniversary Bridge or locally known as the Darul Hana Bridge, is the ideal spot to saviour your Kuching travel experience with a fantastic sunset.
+Suppose you wish to bypass the cruise and view a majestic sunset.
+The Golden Anniversary Bridge, established in 2017, locally known as the Darul Hana Bridge, is the ideal spot to saviour your Kuching travel experience with a fantastic sunset.

-The expansive bridge allows you to capture many of the fabulous Kuching Tourist Places from the vantage points.
-In the evening, many tourist and locals ascend to the bridge to witness the best views in town.
+The expansive bridge allows you to capture many fabulous Kuching Tourist Places from the vantage points.
+In the evening, many tourists and locals ascend to the bridge to witness the best views in town.

 National Parks and Sarawak go hand in hand, with a few picturesque parks easily accessible from the City Centre.